ligerlac/GRAEP/README.md

 ### 3. What is Happening?

 The default configuration (`user/configuration.py`) is set up to perform a differentiable analysis.
 The command above will:
+1.  **Metadata Generation**: First, it uses coffea's preprocessing tools to extract work-items from your dataset listing files, creating JSON metadata files with file paths, entry ranges, and event counts.
+2.  **Data Skimming**: It processes the work-items in parallel using `dask.bag`, applying your skimming selection to filter events and create output ROOT files organised by dataset.
-1.  **MVA Pre-training**: First, it trains a small, JAX-based neural network to distinguish between `W+jets` and `ttbar` background events.
+3.  **MVA Pre-training**: If enabled, it trains a small, JAX-based neural network to distinguish between `W+jets` and `ttbar` background events.
 The trained model parameters are saved to disk.
-2.  **Differentiable Optimisation**: It then runs the main analysis optimisation loop.
+4.  **Differentiable Optimisation**: It then runs the main analysis optimisation loop.
 The goal is to find the selection cuts that maximise the statistical significance of the Z' signal.
 At each step, it calculates the gradient of the significance with respect to the cut thresholds (e.g., `met_threshold`, `btag_threshold`) and uses the `optax` optimiser to update them.
-3.  **Outputs**: The analysis will produce plots in the `outputs/` directory showing the evolution of the parameters and significance during optimisation, along with the final histograms.
+5.  **Outputs**: The analysis will produce plots in the `outputs/` directory showing the evolution of the parameters and significance during optimisation, along with the final histograms.
 The final optimised significance will be printed to the console.

 ## For Users: What You Need to Know